Navy SEAL Museum Ft. Pierce

 Amy is always open to good book recommendations, enjoys fishing with her husband, and spending time on the beach.
 She is very passionate about traveling, has visited almost all 50 states, and visited over 15 National Parks–her favorites Grand Teton and Arches.
 She and husband Alan have been together since 2014; they were married in 2019.

-Lauren Schirard, Marketing and Media Director
+Lauren Schirard, Donor Engagement and Communications

 Born and raised in Vero Beach, Florida, Lauren earned a Bachelor of Science degree in Psychology from the University of Central Florida.
 She went on to earn a Master of Business Administration (MBA) from Florida Atlantic University.